-Species at Risk include endangered species, such as the gypsy cuckoo bumble bee, as well as threatened and special concern species.
-Some pollinator species have already been extirpated from some regions of Canada such as Ridings' satyr moth (Neominois ridingsiiy), which is no longer found in Manitoba.
-Other species such as the Yellowbanded Bumble Bee (Bombus terricola) were once common across much of Canada, but is now rare in the southern parts of its range.
-Because habitat loss is one of the largest threats facing pollinators, the very best thing you can do is plant for them.
+Species at Risk include endangered species, such as the Gypsy Cuckoo Bumble Bee (Bombus bohemicus) and the Monarch butterfly (Danaus plexippus), as well as threatened and special concern species such as the Sable Island sweat bee (Lasioglossum sablense).
+Some pollinator species have already been extirpated from Nova Scotia and other regions of Canada, and the Macropis Cuckoo bee (Epeoloides pilosulus) is endangered and on the verge of being extirpated.
+Other species such as the Yellow-Banded Bumble Bee (Bombus terricola) were once common across much of Canada, but are now rare in the Maritimes and other eastern parts of its range.